In-Context Pure Exploration in Continuous Decision Spaces: Discussion, Related Work and Conclusions

-A prominent special case of ASHT is fixed-confidence pure exploration in bandits and reinforcement learning, where the hypothesis is typically the identity of an optimal action/policy rather than an arbitrary latent state of nature.
+The most developed special case of ASHT is fixed-confidence pure exploration in bandits, where the hypothesis is the identity of an optimal action.
 In finite-armed bandits \citep{lattimore2020bandit}, best-arm identification (BAI) at $\epsilon=0$ is characterized by a mature theory: instance-dependent lower bounds quantify the intrinsic complexity of identifying the best arm \citep{garivier2016optimal,degenne_non-asymptotic_2019,wang_optimal_2020,jedra2020optimal,kocak_best_2021,russo2023sample,poiani_best-arm_2025,pmlr-v258-russo25a}, and a family of algorithms achieves near-optimal sample complexity by coupling adaptive allocation with statistically valid stopping rules \citep{audibert2010best,russo_simple_2016,garivier2016optimal,wang2021Fast,jourdan_top_2022}.
 These results provide both sharp guidance and strong baselines, but they rely on a finite decision set and model-specific likelihood constructions.
-Even under well-specified models, moving from $\epsilon=0$ BAI to $(\epsilon,\delta)$-PAC identification in continuous decision spaces can be technically and computationally demanding; recent works study continuous pure exploration, but typically at the cost of heavier machinery\citep{garivier2021nonasymptotic,poiani2025Pure}.
-Our work targets exactly this regime: continuous decisions with fixed-confidence guarantees.

-Pure exploration also extends naturally to Markov decision processes (MDPs) \citep{puterman2014markov} through best-policy identification and related PAC objectives: the learner aims to identify an optimal policy with probability at least $1-\delta$ \citep{al2021navigating,taupin2023best,amini_complexity_2023,russo2023model,russomulti}.
-This literature yields sharp insights into exploration complexity in sequential decision processes.
-However, much of it is developed for finite state-action structure and focuses on identifying a policy, whereas our primary object is a continuous \emph{decision}.
-Only recently has work begun to treat $(\epsilon,\delta)$-PAC objectives in finite MDP settings for best policy identification \citep{tirinzoni2022near} and optimal data-collection for policy evaluation \citep{russo_adaptive_2025}.
-Our contribution complements this direction by emphasizing continuous decision spaces and a practical design.
+Similar themes arise in pure exploration for Markov decision processes, where the goal is to identify an optimal policy with probability at least $1-\delta$ \citep{al2021navigating,taupin2023best,amini_complexity_2023,russo2023model,russomulti}.
+This literature yields sharp insights into exploration complexity but is likewise developed for finite state-action structure and frequentist guarantees.